brehen/master-thesis/docs/thesis_essay/essay.md

 <!-- What is the cloud and its significance in todays web -->

-Cloud computing, more commonly known as _the cloud_, refers to the delivery of computing services, such as storage, processing power, databases and software, served over the internet, instead of running on locally owned hardware (on-premise).
+Cloud computing, more commonly known as _the cloud_, refers to the delivery of computing services, such as storage, processing power, network, and software, served over the internet, instead of running on locally owned hardware (on-premise).
 For companies, this has proved to be a super power, where businesses can focus on deploying their own applications and services to their